This article provides information on Student Attendance Monitoring.

 What student consultation has taken place?

-The Student Attendance Monitoring and Engagement Board members include Sabbatical Officer - Vice President for Education and Democracy - Angel Layer.
+There has been extensive consultation with students through the Students’ Union, focus groups and the Student Staff Consultative Committee The Student Attendance Monitoring and Engagement Board members also include Sabbatical Officer - Vice President for Education and Democracy - George Pykov.

 If you have any questions please contact firstname.lastname@example.org.